-- expressed in regulatory metrics, the normative perspective is not limited by the assumptions underlying the calculation of the Pillar 1 ratios.
-Rather, when assessing its liquidity adequacy under the normative perspective, the institution is expected to take into account the assumptions it uses under the economic perspective and assess how they affect Pillar 1 and Pillar 2 ratios over the planning period, depending on the scenarios applied. - 44.
-The institution is expected to maintain a robust up-to-date liquidity and funding plan which is compatible with its strategies, risk appetite and liquidity resources.
-The liquidity and funding plan is expected to comprise baseline and adverse scenarios and to cover a forward-looking horizon which is expected to capture three or more years.
-The institution is expected to also take into account the impact of upcoming changes in legal, regulatory, and accounting frameworks and make an informed and reasoned decision on how to address them in the liquidity and funding planning. - 45.
+- 47. The normative perspective is expected to take into account all aspects that could affect relevant regulatory ratios, including inflows, outflows and liquidity buffers, over the planning period.
+Therefore, although its outcomes are expressed in regulatory metrics, the normative perspective is not limited by the assumptions underlying the calculation of the Pillar 1 ratios.
+Rather, when assessing its liquidity adequacy under the normative perspective, the institution is expected to take into account the assumptions it uses under the economic perspective when calculating the Pillar 1 ratio27, as explained in Example 3.1. - 48.
+The institution is expected to maintain a robust, up-to-date liquidity and funding plan that is compatible with its strategies, risk appetite and liquidity resources.
+The liquidity and funding plan is expected to comprise baseline and adverse scenarios, and to cover a forward-looking horizon capturing at least three years28 for the funding position29 and an appropriate time horizon for the liquidity position.
+When preparing those projections the institution is expected to account for the economic situation as reflected in the economic perspective.
+The institution is expected to also take into account the impact of upcoming changes in legal, regulatory, and accounting frameworks30 and make an informed and reasoned decision on how to address them in the liquidity and funding planning. - 49.
 To assess the expected evolution of key normative and economic internal metrics under adverse developments in ongoing business expectations, the institution needs to assess the level of these metrics under adverse conditions against internal thresholds as defined in the risk appetite statement.
 This does not mean that the institution needs to comply with the liquidity coverage ratio (LCR) under severe stress conditions.
 However, it does mean that it is expected to present a concept that enables it to remain viable and pursue its strategy, e.g. by taking concrete action (change in liquidity profile) as a result of the projections it has made.
 This also implies that the institution is expected to monitor the potential decline in the LCR under such conditions and link this to its risk appetite, LCP and recovery plan.